EXPERT REACTION: More than 500 species on the brink of extinction

 Last updated: 01 Jun 2020 1:52pm

-Dr Noel Preece is a University Fellow at the Research Institute for the Environment and Livelihoods at Charles Darwin University, an Adjunct Associate Professor at James Cook University and Director at Biome5 Pty Ltd - an environmental management and consultancy for Northern Australian businesses.
+Dr Noel Preece is an Adjunct Associate Professor at James Cook University, an Adjunct Associate Professor at the Research Institute for the Environment and Livelihoods at Charles Darwin University, and Director of Biome5 Pty Ltd - an environmental management and consultancy for Northern Australian businesses.

 On the brink: Ceballos, Ehrlich and Raven have rightly raised the alarm on extinctions, but they seriously underestimate the plight of native species.
 Their estimates of species ‘on the brink’ are serious underestimates because most species are not monitored.
 For instance, the only long-term monitoring of mammal species across the whole of the northern savanna and northern desert regions, more than 2 million square kilometres, is on three national parks in the Northern Territory, some 200 sites.
 For half the savanna region, in north Queensland, there are zero monitoring sites.
 Scientists really don’t know the status of even the most iconic species.